rishabmps/Movie-Trailer-Website/README.md

 # Movie-Trailer-Website

-To launch the application this application:
+To launch the application :
 - Open the terminal/cmd
-- Type ` python fresh_tomatoes.py ` to generate the html file in same folder.
+- Type ` python entertainment_center.py ` to generate the html file in same folder.
 - Open html file to view the result.